Co-Curriculars and Affinity Groups

 This co-curricular will explore programming in various languages.
 Programming ideas are student driven and based upon technologies that the group would like to explore collectively.
 This co-curricular will explore programming for multiple platforms and operating systems.

-REFLECTIONS is the annual magazine of literature and art of The Berkeley Carroll Upper School.
-Students meet weekly to discuss the magazines high standards, the soliciting of submissions, and their own writing in progress.
+Do you like correcting other people’s grammar?
+Do you love to create and critique art?
+Well, if you join Reflections, you can do both!
+REFLECTIONS is the literary and arts magazine of The Berkeley Carroll Upper School.
+We meet weekly to discuss the soliciting of submissions, our own writing in progress, and, in pre-Covid times, we like to play NYT word games and snack on pink Himilayan salt popcorn.
 In February, the editors chair small groups who read and critique anonymous submissions.
 After the preliminary critiques, the editors choose and edit the final selections and lay out the magazine.
-The striking artwork and writing in every magazine is all crafted by Berkeley Carroll Upper School students, occasionally to fulfill class assignments but always from the engines of their own creativity.
+The striking artwork and writing in every magazine is crafted by Berkeley Carroll Upper School students, occasionally to fulfill class assignments but always from the engines of their own creativity.

 Strength in Numbers